djsoftware1/runai/README.md

 **Note:** For some tasks, this tool can modify files, so use with caution.
 Always backup all your data first, work in a 'sandbox' copy, and check all ch ananges.
 Test things first.
 Use at own risk.

-## Terms of Use
+## License and Terms of Use

 * Free to use for personal, non-commercial use only.
 For commercial use and organizations (such as government institutions), a support and licensing fee required.
 * Not open source.
 * [License, EULA and disclaimers](https://github.com/djsoftware1/runai/blob/main/LICENSE.md)

 ## Installation

+First, either download runai (as a zip), or clone this GitHub repo: `$ git clone https://github.com/djsoftware1/runai`

-To install requirements (you may use an env, though may be useful to install globally to more easily run "runai" from anywhere on command line):
+Then install requirements (you may use an env, though may be useful to install globally to more easily run "runai" from anywhere on command line):

 ```
 pip install -r requirements.txt